 ACTIVITY STAGE 1a: Assess the individual presenting for vaccination against the inclusion and exclusion criteria below.
 If they are not eligible for vaccination or need to return at a later date, advise them accordingly.
-Clinical condition or situation to which this Protocol applies Inactivated influenza vaccine is indicated for the active immunisation of individuals for the prevention of influenza infection, in accordance with the national immunisation programme and recommendations given in Chapter 19 of the Immunisation Against Infectious Disease: the 'Green Book', annual flu letter(s) and subsequent correspondence/publications from PHE and/or NHS England and NHS Improvement.
+Clinical condition or situation to which this Protocol applies Inactivated influenza vaccine is indicated for the active immunisation of individuals for the prevention of influenza infection, in accordance with the national immunisation programme and recommendations given in Chapter 19 of the Immunisation Against Infectious Disease: the 'Green Book', annual flu letter(s) and subsequent correspondence/publications from UKHSA and/or NHSEI.
 Criteria for inclusion This protocol includes vaccination of individuals across the national influenza immunisation programme.
 Users of this protocol should note that where they are commissioned to immunise certain groups this protocol does not constitute permission to offer influenza immunisation beyond the groups they are commissioned to immunise.
-In the 2021 to 2022 season, influenza vaccine should be offered to the following groups: • people aged 50 years or over (including those becoming age 50 years by 31 March 2022) people aged from 6 months to under 50 years in a clinical risk group category listed in Chapter 19 of the Green Book such as: chronic (long-term) respiratory disease, such as asthma (that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission), chronic obstructive pulmonary disease (COPD) or bronchitis chronic heart disease, such as heart failure chronic kidney disease at stage 3, 4 or 5 chronic liver disease chronic neurological disease, such as Parkinson's disease or motor neurone disease learning disability diabetes asplenia or splenic dysfunction a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment) o morbidly obese adults (aged from 16 years) with a BMI ≥ 40kg/m2 all pregnant women (including those women who become pregnant during the influenza season) household contacts of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and, therefore, for whom continuing close contact is unavoidable people living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
-This does not include, for instance, prisons, young offender institutions, university halls of residence or boarding schools people who are in receipt of a carer's allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill health and social care staff, employed by a registered residential care or nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable patients or clients who are at increased risk from exposure to influenza Continued over page health and care staff, employed by a voluntary managed hospice provider, who are directly involved in the care of vulnerable patients or clients who are at increased risk from exposure to influenza
+For the 2022 to 2023 influenza season, influenza vaccine should be offered under the NHS influenza immunisation programme to the following groups: individuals aged 65 years or over (including those becoming age 65 years by 31 March 2023) healthy individuals aged 50 to 64 years (including those becoming age 50 years by 31 March 2023) eligible from 15 October 2022 individuals aged from 6 months to less than 65 years of age in a clinical risk group category listed in Chapter 19 of the Green Book such as those with: chronic (long-term) respiratory disease, such as asthma (that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission), chronic obstructive pulmonary disease (COPD) or bronchitis chronic heart disease and vascular disease, such as heart failure chronic kidney disease at stage 3, 4 or 5 chronic liver disease at stage 3, 4 or 3 chronic liver disease chronic neurological disease, such as Parkinson's disease or motor neurone disease learning disability diabetes and adrenal insufficiency asplenia or dysfunction of the spleen a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment) morbidly obese adults (aged from 16 years) with a BMI of 40 and above all pregnant women (including those women who become pregnant during the influenza season) household contacts of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and, therefore, for whom continuing close contact is unavoidable people living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
+This does not include, for instance, prisons, young offender institutions, university halls of residence or boarding schools those who are in receipt of a carer's allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill frontline staff without employer led occupational health schemes, Continued over page employed: o by a registered residential care or nursing home or registered